We have put in place the new USDA guidelines for even healthier meals for your kids.

 · Students will have a greater selection and variety of fruits and veggies to choose from, too.
 Instead of ½ to ¾ cup combined of fruits and veggies per day, now we’ll be offering ¾ to 1 cup of veggies PLUS ½-1 cup of fruit per day.

-· We’ll be emphasizing the healthiest veggies more often, with weekly offerings of healthy dark green and red/orange vegetable, as well as beans and other legumes.
+· We’ll be emphasizing the healthiest veggies more often, with weekly offerings of healthy dark green and red/orange vegetables, as well as beans and other legumes.

 · Whole grains are up.
 Beginning this year, at least 50% of all grain foods we serve will be whole-grain rich, and within two years, all of the grains we serve will be whole-grain rich.